Hand-held Calculators

 Electronic Arrays ad.

-Advertisement for Electronic Arrays calculator integrated circuits, from March 1971, which are likely to be those in the Walther ETR3.
+Advertisement for Electronic Arrays calculator integrated circuits, from March 1971, which are those used in the Walther ETR3.

 Electronic Arrays produced a standard six-chip set for calculators that could be customised by adding other chips, or substituting one or more of the chips, to give extra functions.
 Using only six chips would offer "reduced labor costs because of the reduced assembly time.
 This will open up the calculator market to companies that otherwise wouldn't get into it"[1].